esl/MongooseIM/doc/getting-started/Quick-setup.md

 !!!
 Warning
     MongooseIM will use its default database - Mnesia, which is faster and simpler to set up, but not intended for production purposes when it comes to persistent data.

-!!!
-Note
-    It is possible at anytime to use external databases.
-For more information, see the [database backend configuration](../configuration/database-backends-configuration.md) page.
+It is possible to use external databases instead - for more information, see the [database backend configuration](../configuration/database-backends-configuration.md) page.

 The following command will start the MongooseIM server:
 ```bash